laravel-discord/Validator/README.md

 Validator
 ==================

-This is a Pure PHP implementation based on Laravel's Validation.
-The usage isn't different from the Laravel Validation.
-The docs on laravel.com can be used with this.
+This is a PHP validator for stuff.

 Usage
 ==================